expfactory/expfactory-python/README.md

 Python module for managing [psiturk javascript experiment files](https://github.com/psiturk/psiturk-experiments), a [psiturk battery](https://github.com/psiturk/psiturk-battery), and a psiturk [virtual machine](https://github.com/psiturk/psiturk-vm) to host the compilation of those two things.
 You can use the functions to control these psiturk components, or just install the module and run to create an entire experiment using a web interface.

+Please see our [documentation](http://psiturk.github.io/psiturk-python) for more compplete details.

 ### Installation

       pip install git+git://github.com/psiturk/psiturk-python.git